-Immaturity may make a D.O. less effective.
+Immaturity may make a D.Ö. less effective.
 A D.O. must be consistent in his dealings with the people and in what he tells them.
 He must not be impatient, especially with those who do not understand the printed word.
 He must be mature enough not to be stampeded into writing inaccurate reports just because he thinks that his superiors would be pleased by hearing good news about pet projects.
-One D.O. reported that the MARA shop in his district was doing so well that an extension would soon be needed, when actually it was doing rather poor business.
+One D.O. reported that the MARA shop in his district was doing so well that an the MARA shop in his district was doing so well that are the most possible properties.
 It was also a sign of immaturity for a D.O. to request police help from his Resident because he "had a dream" that the security situation had deteriorated.
 And the